Saghen/blink.cmp/README.md

   },

   sources = {
-    -- similar to nvim-cmp's sources, but we point directly to the source module -- multiple groups can be provided, where it'll fallback to the next group if the previous -- returns no completion items
+    -- similar to nvim-cmp's sources, but we point directly to the source's lua module -- multiple groups can be provided, where it'll fallback to the next group if the previous -- returns no completion items
     providers = {